trixs76/TaskManagerApp_Sample_code/README.md

 you need for organized and productive task management.

 With a user-friendly interface, you can:
-- Add and update task details including title, description, due date, and category.
+- Add and update task details including title, description, date, and category.
 - Track task status from In Progress to Completed.
 - Automatically receive reminders for upcoming deadlines.
 Start managing your tasks more efficiently today!

-Trixs 2025, e-mail: vkristof@zoznam.sk
+Trixs (Vladimír Krištof) 2025, e-mail: info@trixs.sk